 File system filtering services are available through the Filter Manager in Windows.
 The Filter Manager provides a framework for developing File Systems and File System Filter Drivers without having to manage all the complexities of file I/O. The Filter Manager simplifies the development of third-party filter drivers and solves many of the problems with the existing legacy filter driver model, such as the ability to control load order through an assigned altitude.
 A filter driver developed to the Filter Manager model is called a minifilter.
 Every minifilter driver has an assigned altitude, which is a unique identifier that determines where the minifilter is loaded relative to other minifilters in the I/O stack.
 Altitudes are allocated and managed by Microsoft.

 The Filter Plugfest is an event for file system filter driver ISVs organized by the Microsoft File System Filters team.
 At this event, developers work with the ISVs to solve interoperability issues among various vendor solutions and the Filter Manager.
-There are also informative sessions on filter driver related issues, including the roadmap.
-When these events are offered, a registration page will be posted.

 Certification information for File Systems and File System Filter Drivers is found in the Windows Hardware Certification Kit (HCK).
 Tests for File Systems and File System Filter Drivers are found in the Filter.Driver category of the HCK.